-One of the forgotten ancient millets, ragi is slowly resurfacing as the latest superfood.
-It is a common name for finger millet in the southern part of India The grain which was once considered as 'coarse' during the colonial times is now renowned nutritionally.
+Ragi is a wonderful ingredient that was lost as the popularity of wheat and rice grew.
+One of the forgotten ancient millets, ragi is slowly resurfacing as the latest desi superfood.
+The grain which was once considered as 'coarse' during the colonial times is now renowned nutritionally.
 A rich source of calcium, protein and iron, these deep red pearls definitely deserve some more love.
 Ragi really is very small that it cannot be polished all that much, which means it basically retains all the good stuff.
 It is gluten free, cheap and easily accessible making it a great option for anyone.
 Ragi has thirty times as much calcium as rice, more then ten times as much fibe and the nutrients in these millets are easily absorbable.

 India is the world's largest producer of ragi, yet its use has been largely dismissed in most urban households.
 One reason could be that many people are not aware about the amazing health benefits that it offers.
 Or let's just say most people may know that it's healthy but how?

 This natural wonder is one of the best sources of calcium.
 It is recommended for people suffering with a Vitamin D deficiency.
 A powerhouse of nutrients, ragi helps relieve stress and anxiety and is a great remedy for gastro-intestinal problems.
 It is packed with fiber and is digested slowly.
 This keeps you full for longer, makes you less hungry and aids weight loss.
 Fiber is also beneficial for diabetics as it helps lower blood sugar levels in the body.

 Ragi is often included in a new mother's diet as it improves haemoglobin levels.
 It is fed to infants and is one of the healthiest baby foods.
 The calcium and amino acids in ragi help in tissue repair, improve body metabolism and reduce bad cholesterol.
 This humble grain is also gluten free and a great alternative for those suffering with Celiac disease.